jithyan/blog/_posts/reducing-re-renders.md

 }
 ```

-The key point of the above code is that the callback isn't _referencing_ any data defined in the component.
+The key point of the above code is that `doABunchOfStuff` and `config` isn't _referencing_ any data defined **in the component**.

 It does not need to tie itself to React's rendering.

-We can throw away concerns of stable references and garbage collection by just defining `doABunchOfStuff` outside of the component:
+We can throw away concerns of stable references and garbage collection by just defining `doABunchOfStuff` and `config` outside of the component:

 ```jsx
 const doABunchOfStuff = () => {